Protect Your Landscape to Save the Planet

 Going green is not a trend.
 It’s an effort to fight global warming.
-The whole idea is: the greener the planet the longer it will survive.
-Going green doesn’t just relate to our landscaping design.
-It has to do with the way our cities are structured and planned, the frequency with which we use our vehicles, the quantity of chemicals we use and the extent we abuse our green environments – just to mention a few.
-As individuals, we might not be able to do much about the Amazon rainforest, but the biggest endeavors start literally at our own back yard.
+The whole idea is the greener the planet the longer it will survive.
+Going green doesn’t just relate to our landscaping design, it has to do with the way our cities are structured and planned, the frequency with which we use our vehicles, the number of chemicals we use, and the extent we abuse our green environments – just to mention a few.
+As individuals, we might not be able to do much about the Amazon rainforest, but the most significant endeavours start literally at our own backyard.

 Global warming is mainly caused by the emissions of carbon dioxide.
 By creating more green zones, we actually build more sinks which can absorb hazardous gases.
 This is where landscaping companies come in.
-You can get landscape design ideas in order to increase the green zone at your house or even business, make sure it is well-maintained and learn how to keep your environment ecofriendly.
-As a matter of fact, if authorities and businesses in every city would work with landscape architects, there would be more parks and green areas.
-The new landscaping architecture will be impressive and create more healthy zones since the green city forests will serve as carbon sinks.
+You can get landscape design ideas to increase the green zone at your house or even business, make sure it is well-maintained and learn how to keep your environment eco-friendly.
+If authorities and companies in every city worked with landscape architects, there would be more parks and green areas.
+The new landscaping architecture will be impressive and create more healthy zones as the green city forests will serve as carbon sinks.

-What you can do at your own back yard is take care of your garden and protect the landscape throughout the year.
+What you can do at your backyard is take care of your garden and protect the landscape throughout the year.
 Things you can do include:

-· Green roofs.
+- Creating green roofs.
 With the right landscaping plans, you can put green on the roof and walls and plant trees in such a way as to minimize energy loss inside the house.
-The strategic placement of plants and trees as well as green walls and roofs will reduce heating and cooling energy needs and so there will be less emissions in the atmosphere.
+The strategic placement of plants and trees, as well as green walls and roofs will reduce heating and cooling energy needs and so there will be fewer emissions in the atmosphere.

-· Increase the green zones around the house.
-By planting more green, you actually create more carbon sinks helping the wildlife, cleaning the air and ensuring there will be water in the future years.
+- Increase the green zones around the house.
+By planting more, you actually create more carbon sinks helping the wildlife, cleaning the air and ensuring there will be water in the future years.

-· Conserve rain water.
+- Conserve rainwater.
 Keep it in barrels and use it to water your plants and lawn.
-Not only will you save water but will also use rainwater which is free of chemicals.
+Not only will you save water, but you will also use rainwater which is free of chemicals.

-· Learn which plants are ideal in your region.
-Native plants last longer and hardly need human interference.
-So there will be green zones around most seasons of the year and this will help native species to survive as well.
+- Learn which plants are ideal in your region.
+Native plants last longer and hardly need human interference, so there will be green zones around most seasons of the year.
+This will help native species to survive as well.

-It’s only a tiny step in every property with huge positive effects on our environment.
+It’s only a tiny step in every property with substantial positive effects on our environment.
 At the same time, you will enjoy a great looking garden where your kids can grow healthy.